Clot-Glories | Properties Clot-Glories | Barcelona Buyers

 The adjacent area of Glories was until recently only known for the shopping centre and the for the famous Agbar Tower.

 Despite the resemblance with Sir Norman Foster’s City of London “Gherkin”, the creator of the Agbar Tower (French architect Jean Nouvel) claimed to have found inspiration in the most famous Catalan symbols: the towers of the Sagrada Familia and the pinnacle of the Montserrat mountain.

-The tower had been bought by a famous hotel chain with the project to turn it into a 5 star GL hotel but the idea was then abandoned due to the high costs involved and the current problems with hotel licenses.
-Merlin Properties bought the tower at the end of 2016, and it will be dedicated to office spaces for a branch of EU employees who will move to Barcelona.
+The tower was bought by a famous hotel chain with the project to turn it into a 5 star GL hotel but the idea was then abandoned due to the high costs involved and the current problems with hotel licenses.
+Merlin Properties bought the tower at the end of 2016, and after different changes, it will be dedicated to office spaces, including for new offices for facebook.

 This will further develop Glories as business centre of Barcelona.
 The area features many modern office buildings, hotels with business centre facilities, and the proximity to the @22 technological hub.